Wildfire, smoke and air quality

 Initial analysis of blood parameters showed that heifer plasma ceruloplasmin – an important inflammatory marker – increased over time, reaching a peak during smoke exposure, which was maintained for a week post-smoke exposure before returning to nadir (Figure 4).

-Corroborating with previous data, exposure to wildlife smoke might elicit an inflammatory response, potentially leading to reduced cattle performance, which could be accompanied by changes in behavior, such as decreased feed intake.
+Corroborating with previous data, exposure to wildfire smoke might elicit an inflammatory response, potentially leading to reduced cattle performance, which could be accompanied by changes in behavior, such as decreased feed intake.
 Our group is currently analyzing additional data from this study, including other metabolic markers and behavioral recordings, to understand the consequences of this environmental challenge better.

 Tips on handling livestock during wildfire smoke exposure